 The Microsoft Surface Keyboard is mediocre for mobile use.
 It can be paired with any mobile devices that has a Bluetooth connection; however, some keys don't work on mobile operating systems and its large size makes it hard to carry it around.

 The Microsoft Surface Keyboard is full-size keyboard with a fairly large footprint.

 The build quality is outstanding.
-It has a plastic bottom and an aluminium top.
+It has a plastic bottom and an aluminum top.
 There's a slight flex to the keyboard but it shouldn't have any durability issues in the long run.
 It's very light and the battery cover is held on magnetically.
 It feels much more premium than the Microsoft Bluetooth Keyboard.

 The ergonomics are decent.
 The keyboard has a very low profile that's similar to the Apple Magic Keyboard.
 It has an incline due to the battery compartment and it isn't adjustable.
 It doesn't come with a wrist rest, but as it's a low profile keyboard, you shouldn't need one.